mawinkler/uptonight/README.md

   - Constellation
   - Object size in arc minutes
   - Visual magnitude of the object when available
   - Fraction of time observable

+Similar for the bodies:

+- The objects table:
+  - Target name
+  - Location in hms dms
+  - Right ascension and declination in degree
+  - Altitude (max) and azimuth at maximum altitude time in degree
+  - The date and time of an eventual meridian or antimeridian transit
+  - Object type
+  - Fraction of time observable

 ## How to Run